useR2020NYC/proposal/proposal.md

 ### [Soumya Kalra](https://www.linkedin.com/in/soumyakalra), Quantitative Analyst, Federal Reserve Bank of New York; R-Ladies NYC board member.

+Soumya is a quantitative analyst at the New York Federal Reserve where she focusing on developing models and tools as related to stress testing work.
+She has previously worked at the Securities and Exchange Commission as well as the Department of Treasury.
+She is currently the lead organizer for R-Ladies New York and on the committee for the R in Finance.

 ### [Mike Kane](https://www.linkedin.com/in/michael-kane-9766147), Assistant Professor at Yale University.